infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Ruler** is a tool that allows you to interact with Exchange servers remotely, through either the MAPI/HTTP or RPC/HTTP protocol. https://github.com/sensepost/ruler
 * **Generate-Macro** is a standalone PowerShell script that will generate a malicious Microsoft Office document with a specified payload and persistence method. https://github.com/enigma0x3/Generate-Macro
 * **Malicious Macro MSBuild Generator** Generates Malicious Macro and Execute Powershell or Shellcode via MSBuild Application Whitelisting Bypass. https://github.com/infosecn1nja/MaliciousMacroMSBuild
-* **META TWIN** is designed as a file resource cloner.
+* **Meta Twin** is designed as a file resource cloner.
 Metadata, including digital signature, is extracted from one file and injected into another. https://github.com/threatexpress/metatwin
-* **Malicious file maker/sender** to create and send malicious attachments to test your email filter/alerting. https://github.com/carnal0wnage/malicious_file_maker
+* **WePWNise** generates architecture independent VBA code to be used in Office documents or templates and automates bypassing application control and exploit mitigation software. https://github.com/mwrlabs/wePWNise
 * **DotNetToJScript** a tool to create a JScript file which loads a .NET v2 assembly from memory. https://github.com/tyranid/DotNetToJScript
 * **PSAmsi** is a tool for auditing and defeating AMSI signatures. https://github.com/cobbr/PSAmsi
 * **Reflective DLL injection** is a library injection technique in which the concept of reflective programming is employed to perform the loading of a library from memory into a host process. https://github.com/stephenfewer/ReflectiveDLLInjection
 * **ps1encode** use to generate and encode a powershell based metasploit payloads. https://github.com/CroweCybersecurity/ps1encode
-* **Worse PDF** turn a normal PDF file into malicious.Use to steal Net-NTLM Hashes from windows machines. https://github.com/3gstudent/Worse-PDF
+* **Worse PDF** turn a normal PDF file into malicious.
+Use to steal Net-NTLM Hashes from windows machines. https://github.com/3gstudent/Worse-PDF
 * **SpookFlare** has a different perspective to bypass security measures and it gives you the opportunity to bypass the endpoint countermeasures at the client-side detection and network-side detection. https://github.com/hlldz/SpookFlare
 * **Great SCT** is an open source project to generate application white list bypasses.
 This tool is intended for BOTH red and blue team. https://github.com/GreatSCT/GreatSCT
 * **nps** running powershell without powershell. https://github.com/Ben0xA/nps